harshaathnere/NamasteReact/Episode3.md

 Component Composition
 CSS, by line, seperate file, Taliwand CSS pros dynamically pass Information , we will be passing data by props
+// Config driven UI
+all the ui driven bu UI, data is config,, data is diferent based on location, according to the data from backed ui will be changed